qualityshepherd/brine/assets/posts/southern_coast.md

 ### HEXES
-**0102 Razor's Edge**: A mountain stream violently carves its path, waters churning with deadly fury.
+**0102 Razor's Edge**: A mountain stream violently carves a path, waters churning with deadly fury.
 A single weathered bridge—more rope and rotting planks than structure—spans the chasm.
 It looks unlikely to bear anything heavier than a whisper.

 **0103 The Alarum Fields** A hidden valley home to rare orange flowers, known as Alarums.
 When approached, the blossoms emit a soft, high-pitched sound, calling out potential dangers.
 The flowers are harvested and dried to create natural alarms.
 They also make a highly sought-after tea, renowned for its ability to strengthen the drinker’s resolve and sharpen their wits.